wiseman-timelord/Cpp-Vulkan-Agi/README.md

 5. Run "QwenAgent-Configurator.Bat" to setup the, model file and graphics mode/card and determine cpu types. other options to come.
 6. Run "QwenAgent-LaunchMain.Bat" to start the session.

-## Research:
-- Are the new AMD optimized system files from AMD, able to be better taken advantage somehow in the scripts.